timothyhull/100daysofcode/days/_83_84/README.md

 ### :notebook: 8/25/22

-- Refactored [app/climate_data.py](https://github.com/timothyhull/climate-data-plotly/blob/main/app/climate_data.py) to to improve BCH score.
+- Refactored [app/climate_data.py](https://github.com/timothyhull/climate-data-plotly/blob/main/app/climate_data.py) to improve BCH score.
     - Renamed the `plot_graph` function to be an internal use function, `_plot_graph`.
     - Created a new, callable `plot_graph` function that calls the `_plot_graph` with arguments and a print statement that were common across 8 x functions:
         - `plot_px_ppm_bar`